New York's Fifth Avenue, the site of

 ideas, songs and poems, with links to sites that celebrate

-Columbus Day with clip art and other crafts.
+Columbus Day.
 Sites that celebrate

 Indigenous Peoples Day are given equal time, as well.